WSU-CDSC/microservices/Resources/transcription-scripts.md

 To use, first you will need to create an account on the IBM Watson service.
 Then, line 13 of `vid2watson.sh`

-`curl -X POST -u USERNAME:PASSWORD \`
+`curl -X POST -u "apikey:" \`

-must be modified with the Username and Password keys that are associated with your Watson account.
+must be modified with the API key that is associated with your Watson account.

 After setting up your credentials, simply run the script with an A/V file as an input like, `vid2watson.sh myinput.mp4`.
 The script will automatically create a directory and store the outputs of Watson.